kyma-project/telemetry-manager/docs/user/integration/jaeger/README.md

 ### Preparation

-1. Export your Namespace as a variable with following command:
+1. Export your namespace as a variable with the following command:

     ```bash
     export K8S_NAMESPACE="jaeger"